lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {{Fig-SCHCCOAP}} shows some examples for CoAP architecture and the SCHC rule's scope.
 A rule can covers all headers from IPv6 to CoAP, SCHC C/D is done in the device and at the LPWAN boundary.
 If an end-to-end encryption mechanisms is used between the device and the application.
 CoAP must be compressed independently of the other layers.
 The rule ID and the compression residue are encrypted using a mechanism such as DTLS.
-Only the other end can decypher the information.
+Only the other end can decipher the information.
-Layers belows may also be compressed using other SCHC rules (this is out of the scope of this document).
+Layers below may also be compressed using other SCHC rules (this is out of the scope of this document).
 OSCORE {{I-D.ietf-core-object-security}} can also define 2 rules to compress the CoAP message.
 A first rule focuses on the inner header and is end to end, a second rule may compress the outer header and the layer above.
 SCHC C/D for inner header is done by both ends, SCHC C/D for outer header and other headers is done between the device and the LPWAN boundary.